-Budget-friendly Chobe Holiday
+Budget-Friendly Chobe Holiday

 Firstly, it’s best to accept that Botswana is a pricey destination.
-The country’s wise rulers have elected to promote low-volume, high-income tourism to protect its remarkable wilderness areas while creating as many jobs as possible – it is possibly the most expensive safari destination on the continent.
+The country’s rulers have elected to promote low-volume, high-income tourism to protect its remarkable wilderness areas while creating as many jobs as possible – it’s possibly the most expensive safari destination on the continent.

-If you add up the extras needed to be self-sufficient, from fuel to cooking equipment, tents and 4x4 hire cars, maps and permits, the camp and lodge prices start to come into perspective.
-Add the difficulty of sourcing fuel and quality food in a more remote area such as Savuti or Linyanti to the mix… Of course, for adventurers and families, this can still be the way to go.
+If you add up the extras needed to be self-sufficient, from fuel to cooking equipment, tents, and 4×4 hire cars, maps, and permits, the camp and lodge prices start to come into perspective.
+Add the difficulty of sourcing fuel and quality food in a more remote area such as Savuti or Linyanti to the mix.
+Of course, for adventurers and families, this can still be the way to go.

-You will generally stay in two-person dome tents with sleeping bags and mats rather than walk-in tents with camp beds and good linen, but guides are skilled and one gets away from the crowds and into the really wild places.
-Ask the Discover Africa expert for options.
+You will generally stay in two-person dome tents with sleeping bags and mats rather than walk-in tents with camp beds and good linen, but guides are skilled, and you can get away from the crowds and into the really wild places.
+Ask your Discover Africa expert about the best options.

 The other possibility for social adventurers is an overland tour.
 Overland safaris involve traveling long distances in relatively large groups in a heavy-duty vehicle.
 Trips tend to take in all the major sights and not linger in any one place for long, and guests often help set up camp and help with food preparation.
 While they are not for everyone, others find them full of camaraderie and company.

 Of course, wildlife has no respect for budgets and is wonderfully egalitarian.
 A budget safari vehicle has just as much chance of stumbling on explosive predator action or being surrounded by a breeding herd of elephants rumbling to each other and chewing on trees.
 What really counts is your guide’s experience and knowledge.
 It’s worth paying for the best you can afford.